-The active substance in Testogel 16.2 mg/g, is testosterone.
-Testosterone is a very well established endogenous hormone.
-The pharmacology, pharmacokinetics and toxicology of testosterone at normal concentrations and the pharmacology of hypogonadism are well understood.
-Therefore, it was agreed that no further non-clinical testing is required.
-The MAH refers to existing non-clinical studies originally conducted, when the testosterone formulation was first established more than 20 years ago, and recent literature data that support the pharmacology and toxicology of transdermal testosterone.
+The active substance in Androgel 40,5 mg (1.62%) transdermal gel is testosterone.
+Testosterone is a very well-established endogenous hormone.
+The pharmacology, pharmacokinetics and toxicology of testosterone at normal concentrations and the pharmacology of hypogonadism are both well understood.
+The MAH refers to existing nonclinical studies originally conducted, when the testosterone formulation was first established more than 20 years ago, and recent literature data that support the pharmacology and toxicology of transdermal testosterone.